FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 November 21, 1981 -- A day after Capitals' coach Bryan Murray said "A record will be broken tomorrow," the Caps had a record-setting night with a 10-4 home win.
 Philadelphia entered the game with marks of 9-0-6 all-time at Washington and 22-2-6 in 30 regular season meetings.
 The 10 goals by Washington was a franchise record.
 Dennis Maruk (3-3-6) tied a club record for most points in a game.
 Tim Tookey (3-0-3) equalled Maruk's hat trick and that was the first time in franchise history two players scored 3+ goals in the same game.
 Greg Theberge (2-3-5) set a record for most points by a Caps' rookie and tied a team mark for most points by a defenseman.
 Washington's five PPGs set a team record.
 The Caps led 1-0 at the 0:37 mark and on the center-ice faceoff, after the puck was dropped, Bobby Clarke was issued a minor and misconduct for chastising the official claiming he (Clarke) wasn't ready for the drop.
 The Caps led 2-0 at 2:27 which caused Philly head coach Pat Quinn to utilize his timeout.
 Washington led 3-0 at 3:45 and 8-1 less than halfway through the game.
 Dave Parro made 36 saves for Washington.
 Rick St. Croix surrendered all 10 goals.
 The Flyers held a 40-39 shots edge.
 Washington entered the game 3-14-1 while the Flyers were 10-7-1 Flyers.

 November 22, 1981 -- In his NHL debut, Chris Valentine snapped a 2-2 tie with 9:24 left and the Caps skated to a 3-2 victory in Philly.
 Bill Barber recorded his 700th NHL point.
 With 16 seconds remaining in the game, the Flyers challenged Mike Gartner's stick, a ploy they used frequently at the time and generally won, but not this time as though Gartner tried to swap his stick along the bench, it was measured and ruled legal.
 He said "I knew it was close so I wanted to get rid of it."
 The Capitals swept the home-and-home series, winning as many times as they had in the prior 30 contests.
-The Capitals had 11 points, second fewest in the League.
+The Capitals had 11 points at this point in the season, second fewest in the League.

 March 7, 1982 -- Rick St. Croix made 44 saves (and had an assist) and Philly scored four first period goals in a 7-1 thrashing in the Spectrum.
 Both teams recorded 45 shots.
 Darryl Sittler, Ray Allison and Brian Propp each had a goal and an assist.
 St. Croix missed the shutout when Ryan Walter scored with 2:24 remaining.